-Bill Bengen's "4% Rule" concept inspired me to set a goal to create a retirement income portfolio of individual dividend growth stocks as a way to tap only dividend income from the portfolio as long as possible rather than selling assets.
+Bill Bengen's "4% Rule" inspired my goal to design a retirement portfolio of individual dividend growth stocks as a way to tap only dividend income from the portfolio as long as possible rather than selling assets.

-- Louis Rukeyser demonstrated how to ask probing questions about market conditions
+- Louis Rukeyser's ability to ask probing questions about the market;

-- Lowell Miller's The Single Best Investment helped me focus on quality and safety
+- From The Single Best Investment, Lowell Miller's focus on quality and safety;

-- Tom Konrad opened my mind to alternative energy investments
+- Tom Konrad's commitment to alternative energy investments;

 - The Seeking Alpha community--both veterans and young contributors.

-Bespoke Investment Group, provides some of the most original content and intuitive thinking on the Street.
+Bespoke Investment Group provides some of the most original content and intuitive thinking on the Street.
 Founded by Paul Hickey and Justin Walters, formerly of Birinyi Associates and creators of the acclaimed TickerSense blog, Bespoke offers multiple products that allow anyone, from institutions to the most modest investor, to gain the data and knowledge necessary to make intelligent and profitable investment decisions.
 Along with running their Think B.I.G. finance blog, Bespoke provides timely investment ideas through its Bespoke Premium (http://bespokepremium.com/) subscription service and also manages money (http://bespokepremium.com/mm) for high net worth individuals.

 Visit: Bespoke Investment Group (http://bespokeinvest.com/)